Democratic operatives eager to join Biden's 2020 campaign — if only he would declare

 WASHINGTON — Joe Biden closed out his midterm campaign push with a glimpse of what might be a winning message for him in 2020, blasting President Donald Trump for “pouring fuel on a fire of intolerance” while promising that Democrats would unite the country and “finish the job Barack and I started.”

-But as some other potential Democratic hopefuls quickly pivoted to begin laying the groundwork for a White House run, the former vice president remains in a holding pattern.
+But as some other potential Democratic hopefuls quickly pivoted to begin laying the groundwork for a White House run, the former vice president, who turned 76 on Tuesday, remains in a holding pattern.

-The Biden family heads to Nantucket for Thanksgiving as the paperback version of his 2017 book, “Promise Me, Dad,” hits shelves.
+The Biden family prepares to celebrate Thanksgiving as the paperback version of his 2017 book, “Promise Me, Dad,” hits shelves.
 The first-person account of Biden’s closing months as vice president is centered around his eldest son Beau’s brain cancer diagnosis, and the impact Beau’s death had — and continues to have — on the Biden family.

 Biden warns against 'siren call of this phony nationalism'Oct.
 10, 201801:23